umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 git rebase upstream/v8/dev
 ```

-In this command we're syncing with the `v8/dev` branch, but you can of course choose another one if needed.
+In this command, we're syncing with the `v8/dev` branch, but you can, of course, choose another one if needed.

 (More info on how this works: [http://robots.thoughtbot.com/post/5133345960/keeping-a-git-fork-updated](http://robots.thoughtbot.com/post/5133345960/keeping-a-git-fork-updated))